-- Section 36(3) grants jurisdiction to the Federal Court of Canada to hear Section 36 actions.
-The superior courts in each province are courts of inherent jurisdiction.
-They hear virtually all civil and important criminal matters, whether they are local, interprovincial or even international, and whether they involve provincial or federal law.
-The Federal Court of Canada has only limited statutory jurisdiction, mainly involving federal statutes, income tax, immigration and the like.
-It does not have jurisdiction over common law claims between private parties.
-The only significant private law jurisdiction of the Federal Court is over intellectual property, admiralty law, and actions under Section 36 of the Competition Act.
-Because the Federal Court does not have jurisdiction over the common law claims typically associated with Section 36 private actions, such claims are only rarely advanced in the Federal Court. - 29 SO 1992, c 6. - The following provinces have class proceedings legislation similar to Ontario's: British Columbia (Class Proceedings Act, RSBC 1996, c 50), Alberta (Class Proceedings Act, SA 2003, c C-16.5), Saskatchewan (Class Actions Act, S.S.
-2001, c C-12.01), Manitoba (Class Proceedings Act, CCSM c C130), Quebec (Code of Civil Procedure, RSQ, c C-25, Book IX), New Brunswick (Class Proceedings Act, RSNB 2011, c 125), Nova Scotia (Class Proceedings Act, SNS 2007, c 28), and Newfoundland and Labrador (Class Actions Act, SNL 2001, c C-18).
+- The following provinces have class proceedings legislation similar to Ontario's: British Columbia (Class Proceedings Act, RSBC 1996, c 50), Alberta (Class Proceedings Act, SA 2003, c C-16.5), Saskatchewan (Class Actions Act, SS 2001, c C-12.01), Manitoba (Class Proceedings Act, CCSM c C130), Quebec (Code of Civil Procedure, RSQ, c C-25, Book IX), New Brunswick (Class Proceedings Act, RSNB 2011, c 125), Nova Scotia (Class Proceedings Act, SNS 2007, c 28), and Newfoundland and Labrador (Class Actions Act, SNL 2001, c C-18).
 The Federal Court rules allow class actions within the court's limited jurisdiction.
 In Western Canadian Shopping Centres v.
-Bennett Jones Verchere, [2001] 2 SCR 534, the Supreme Court ruled that a class action could be brought even in the absence of class action legislation.
-Although Quebec was the first province to enact class action legislation, in 1978, its legislation limits the plaintiff classes to individuals and small corporations or associations (fewer than 50 employees). - Ontario has been the jurisdiction of choice for national class actions because it has an opt-out regime for national classes, whereas British Columbia requires out-of-province members to opt in.
-Manitoba may become the forum of choice for plaintiffs in national class actions because its legislation adopts an opt-out regime for national classes, and, unlike Ontario's, prohibits awards of costs at any stage of a class proceeding: CCSM c C-130, Section 37(1).
-Alberta, Saskatchewan and Newfoundland and Labrador have adopted an opt-in regime.
+Bennett Jones Verchere, [2001] 2 S.C.R.
+534, the Supreme Court ruled that a class action could be brought even in the absence of class action legislation.
+Although Quebec was the first province to enact class action legislation, in 1978, its legislation limits the plaintiff classes to individuals and small corporations or associations (fewer than 50 employees). - Ontario had been the jurisdiction of choice for national class actions because it has an opt-out regime for national classes, whereas British Columbia required out-of-province members to specifically opt in.
+British Columbia has a 'no costs' regime, and may become the forum of choice for the plaintiff class action bar, given the procedural change.
+Alberta, Saskatchewan and Newfoundland and Labrador have adopted opt-in regimes. - 32 CPA Section 5 contains the test for certification.
+It reads in part as follows: Certification - 5.
+(1) The court shall certify a class proceeding on a motion under section 2, 3 or 4 if, - (a) the pleadings or the notice of application discloses a cause of action; - there is an identifiable class of two or more persons that would be represented by the representative plaintiff or defendant; - (c) the claims or defences of the class members raise common issues; - (d) a class proceeding would be the preferable procedure for the resolution of the common issues; - (e) there is a representative plaintiff or defendant who, - (i) would fairly and adequately represent the interests of the class, - (ii) has produced a plan for the proceeding that sets out a workable method of advancing the proceeding on behalf of the class and of notifying class members of the proceeding, and - (iii) does not have, on the common issues for the class, an interest in conflict with the interests of other class members.
+1992, c 6, s 5 (1).